oussamaennadafy/my-portfolio-v2.0/README.md

 ## MDX Content

-All of the content for the site is stored in mdx files in the `src/content` directory.
-Jane uses [contentlayer](https://www.contentlayer.dev/docs), to access, model and transform this content into data throughout the blog and work sections.
+All of the content for the site is stored in mdx files in the `src/content` directory. oussama uses [contentlayer](https://www.contentlayer.dev/docs), to access, model and transform this content into data throughout the blog and work sections.

 In order to model your data correctly, `contentlayer` needs to know the shape of your content — your content schema.
 This content schema is stored and defined in the root of the project in the `contentlayer.config.js` file.